| Egypt to Auckland,

 town.
 Its like a Wisconsin Dells which takes itself

+too seriously.
 Nevertheless, the place

 does posses a certain charm.
 The pervasive stink kind of